Cardio-AI/cmr-las-phase2phase-analysis/docs/Data.md

 #### Dataframe for k-fold split validation
 For a split in several folds you have to provide a **_df_kfold.csv_** file.
-Here you should have a row for each patient and fold and if it belons to "train" or "test" in the modality column.
+Here you should have a row for each patient and fold and if it belongs to "train" or "test" in the modality column.
-You can find an example for a df_kfold.csv in data/mnms-2.
+You can find an example for a df_kfold.csv in ```data/mnms-2```.